 - Passport.
 Make sure you get yo’ passport in advance!
 Sarah had to get hers ahead of time since this was her first time outta the USA.
 Call your office to make sure you’re taking processing time into account – it’s important!

-Mexico Packing List – What you’ll most likely forget to pack (but shouldn’t!):
+Checklist for Traveling to Mexico – A Mexico Packing List for what you’ll most likely forget to pack (but shouldn’t!):

 - Sock bun donut.
 Y’all.
 Mexico is humid as HECK.
 There is absolutely *zero* reason and/or need to do anything to your hair other than throw it up somehow cute, because whether you’re curling, straightening, beach-waving…it’s just gonna turn into a big ball o’ frizz the second you leave your bathroom anyways.
 This time around, being the middle of January, it was WIIIIIIINDY and rainy two days in a row.
 I tried a cute curled side ponytail one night and had some hair out…nope.
 Nope nope nope.
 Just blew all over my fave and everywhere else and required a tight pullback shortly thereafter.
 Stick with the sock bun.

 - Sweater/cardigan for dinners.
 Restaurants might have AC, but you also just might need something on your shoulders if it gets cooler at night.
-Largely depends on the time of year you’re visiting!
+Of course, this largely depends on the time of year you’re visiting!
 For us in mid-January, it was in the 70’s during the day some days and down to the 60’s at night, where something covering arms was v. necessary.

 - Cash – particularly singles!
 I don’t remember the last time I intentionally got cash…I just try to rock plastic as often as possible.
 HA.
 But like I mentioned earlier, you NEED cash if you’re wanting to get best deals anywhere off resort!
 The second someone spots plastic, they’re going to automatically upcharge you a higher price because they *know* you’ve got more.
 Whereas if you pull out a bill and it’s all you have, you’ve got more negotiating power when you’re perusing little street vendors and shops.